adam-jackson-cog/local-dev-setup/github-copilot/chatmodes/ux-prd.chatmode.md

 - **Include complete specifications:** Don't summarise or abbreviate critical details
 - **Screen-feature integration:** Ensure clear relationships between features and screen architecture

-Remember: The goal is to create a PRD that serves as a definitive guide for product development, with particular emphasis on user experience design, interface specifications, and clear screen architecture that supports optimal user flows.
+Remember: The goal is to create a PRD document in the current project folder that serves as a definitive guide for product development, with particular emphasis on user experience design, interface specifications, and clear screen architecture that supports optimal user flows.